Jarlakxen/scalatra-rest/README.md

 - Add CacheControlSupport trait
 - Add JsonViewSupport trait

+## PaginationSupport

+This trait provide useful methods for handling pagination requests.

+Example:

+    class UserServlet extends ScalatraServlet with PaginationSupport {

+        ...

+        get("/"){
+            var page = pagination
+            ...
+        }

+        ...

+    }

+The method pagination returns a class with this format: `Pagination( offset : Option[Int], limit : Option[Int], sortBy : Map[String, Int] )`.
+The sorting order value can be 1 or -1.

+The trait provide another method:

+    class UserServlet extends ScalatraServlet with PaginationSupport {

+        ...

+        get("/"){
+            paginate(List(1,2,3,4), 20)
+        }

+        ...

+    }

+The method paginate ( `def paginate( resultFunction : => Traversable[T], totalAmountFunction : => Long )` ) recive de list of values of the requested page and the total number of values.
+This total number of values is setted in a header in the response with the name "total_amount".
+You can manual set this header using the method `def totalAmount_=( value : Long )`

 ## QueryableSupport

 This is a simple trait that adds the capability to extract and convert the query parameters based on every case class fields.